Franklin Pierce Burnham

 Franklin Pierce Burnham (October 30, 1853 – December 16, 1909) was an American architect.
 He is best known for his collaborations with Willoughby J. Edbrooke, especially the 1889 Georgia State Capitol.
-Burnham was also named the Kenilworth Company Architect for Kenilworth, Illinois, and thus designed several of the planned community's original structures.
+Burnham was also named the Kenilworth Company Architect for Kenilworth, Illinois, and designed several of the planned community's original structures.

 After 1903, Burnham focused his works on California, including a series of twelve Carnegie libraries.
 Five of his buildings are today recognized by the National Park Service on the National Register of Historic Places, including the Georgia State Capitol, a National Historic Landmark.